States of Incarceration: The Global Context 2024

 Methodology

-Like our report, Mass Incarceration: The Whole Pie, this report takes a comprehensive view of confinement in the United States that goes beyond the commonly reported statistics by more than 100,000 people to offer a fuller picture of this country’s different and overlapping systems of confinement.
+Like our report Mass Incarceration: The Whole Pie, this report takes a comprehensive view of confinement in the United States that goes beyond the commonly-reported statistics by more than 100,000 people to offer a fuller picture of this country’s different and overlapping systems of confinement.

+To provide the most up-to-date assessment of incarceration rates in every state, we use the most recent datasets available.
 We included these confined populations in the total incarceration rate of the United States and, wherever state-level data made it possible, in state incarceration rates.
 In most states, these additions have a small impact on the total rate, and they don’t impact the rankings by more than one or two positions for any state.
 In a few places, however, these other systems of confinement merit closer attention.
-For example, although Minnesota has one of the lowest overall incarceration rates, Minnesota is second only to the much larger state of California for civil commitment and detention of people convicted of sex offenses.
-Other states — including Indiana, Iowa, Idaho, and Nebraska — confine large numbers of youth, to the point that the inclusion of these youth adds more than 20 people per 100,000 to their incarceration rates.
-One state, West Virginia, incarcerates enough youth to increase their statewide incarceration rate by more than 30 people per 100,000.
+For example, although Minnesota has one of the lowest overall incarceration rates, Minnesota is second only to the much larger state of California for civil commitment and detention of people convicted of sex-related offenses.
+Other states — including Wyoming, West Virginia, Alaska, Oregon, and Rhode Island — confine enough children that incarcerated youth account for more than 2.5% of the state’s incarcerated population.
+One state, Wyoming, incarcerates enough youth to increase their statewide incarceration rate by almost 30 people per 100,000.

 Detailed data notes and sources